Mt-kurade/NightPillow/README.md

 This project was made with an objective of benefiting me when I had the most trashy sleep schedule.

 ## Features:
-1. Sleep Cycle Calculator
+1. Sleep Cycle Calculator (You can input how much sleep you had for the previous night and rate it aswell)
-2. Sleep Progress Tracker
+3. Sleep Progress Tracker
-3. Data analytics
+4. Data analytics :  Graph for hours of sleep over date (also user rating for that sleep cycle, and also determines wheater that sleep is good, bad or okay)
-4. Smart alerts and browser notifications
+5. Smart alerts and browser notifications

 ## Notice:
 This project is a bit old (I made it for my IB PCUP a year ago), so im not very sure about how well the functions are working, but I am sure the Sleep Cycle Calcualtor, Sleep Progress Tracker and the alert with notification system work.
 There might be a little problem with the analytis page.